Well-mannered dogs don’t just happen, but with work, you can achieve dog training success.

 Needless to say, the sooner you start, the easier it is.
 Once a puppy or dog develops inappropriate behaviors, then it becomes hard work!

-There are as many methods of dog training, as there are dog trainers.
-Positive reinforcement, punishment-free training is probably the least stressful and most rewarding for the majority of owners and dogs.
+There are as many methods of dog training as there are dog trainers.
+Positive reinforcement, punishment-free training is probably the least stressful and most rewarding for most owners and dogs.

 Set expectations for dog training success

 1. Set your dog up to succeed.
 Begin with reasonable, undemanding expectations.
 This shared experience should be fun, not stressful, for you and your dog.
 Keep training sessions short and fun.

 2. Keep it simple.
 Use one-word commands whenever possible.
 It is easier for your dog to comprehend one word than an entire paragraph!